jeffbr13/KAMB/README.md

 Take charge of the Planet class, implementing the following:

 * public Planet(int x, int y, int radius) // construct the planet, and ensure everything (including the image) is set up to be used
+--- Done...
+I think.

 * public getImage() // get a drawable image of the planet
+--- Done.

 ### Ben and Kim